-In ‘Apparently with no surprise’ the poet explores themes of life, death, time, and God.
-The poet takes the reader to a moving snapshot of life and death.
-She depicts these themes through the destruction of a flower by the coming winds of winter.
+Dickinson depicts these themes through the destruction of a flower by the coming winds of winter.
 This is something that she asserts is natural and unstoppable.
-Time is a force that no one can come up against and as Dickinson symbolizes it with the sun, she also describes God looking down approvingly at everything below.
+In ‘Apparently with no surprise,’ time is a force that no one can come up against.
+As Dickinson symbolizes time with the sun, she also describes God looking down approvingly at everything below.

 Summary of Apparently with no surprise